Gemma Mitchell

 About me

-In-person therapy sessions available in Pontefract
+- In-person therapy sessions available in Pontefract

-Guaranteed response to enquiries within 24 hours
+- Guaranteed response to enquiries within 24 hours

-I’m a BACP Accredited Integrative Psychotherapist with nearly 10 years’ experience, offering warm, down-to-earth counselling for adults.
+I’m a BACP Senior Accredited Integrative Psychotherapist with over 10 years’ experience, offering warm, down-to-earth counselling for adults.
 I work in a flexible and client-centred way, drawing from a range of therapeutic approaches to suit each individual.
 This means I tailor therapy to you, rather than fitting you into a fixed method.

 I specialise in working with: